+PSY 311 Development I: Child Psychology (3) The study of physical, psychological, social, and cognitive development from conception to the end of childhood.
+It will include discussion of the interaction of genetic and environmental factors in the shaping of personality.
+It will describe language development and social and emotional adjustment of the child.
+Prerequisite: PSY 201.
 PSY 313 Development II: The Psychology of Adolescence (3) A study of developmental processes in adolescence.
 Included is the study of puberty and the intellectual, social, moral, emotional, religious, sexual, personality, and family transitions occurring during this period.
 Emphasis is given to the influence of the above changes on personal identity and current problems of the adolescent in American society.
 Also included is a discussion of levels of aspiration and vocational choice.
 Prerequisite: PSY 311 or the equivalent.

 PSY 315 Development III: Adulthood and Aging (3) A study of the developmental process from adulthood until death.
 Includes the establishment of identity, vocational choices, marriage and the family, crisis of middle adulthood, problems of the aged, death, and bereavement.
-Prerequisite: PSY311 or the equivalent.

-PSY 317 The Psychology of Adjustment (3)

-Discussion of the various techniques people use when confronted with the problems of daily living, e.g., aggression, defense mechanisms, etc. Although there will be some discussion of maladjustment, the emphasis will be on "healthy" people and how these patterns of behavior are learned.
-The course includes motivation, frustration, conflict, fear, anxiety, aggression, withdrawal, defense mechanisms, learning behavior, personality, and healthy and unwholesome therapy.

-Prerequisite: PSY 201.
+Prerequisite: PSY 311 or the equivalent.
+PSY 317 Health Psychology (3) This course discusses research into the ways behavior, mental states, culture, and physical health interact.
+Factors underlying health, disease, prevention and treatment occur within cultural contexts that affect our views, behaviors, lifestyles and approaches will be explored.
+This course will also examine how socio-cultural settings in America influences development, health beliefs, and health behaviors.
 PSY 319 The Psychology of Exceptional Children (3) A study of methods of identification, diagnosis, and remediation of physical, psychological, and learning problems of exceptional children.
 The course will include discussion of the characteristics of exceptionality and indicate how these characteristics affect the total adjustment of the developing individual.
-Prerequisite: PSY311 or the equivalent.
+Prerequisite: PSY 311 or the equivalent.